-- Shares: bearer rights, registered shares and the rights to other registered securities can be attached by the creditor.
+- Shares: bearer rights, registered shares, and the rights to other registered securities can be taken by the creditor.

 - Others: the debtor’s rights against a third party, also known as an attachment by garnishment.

 Once the enforcement procedures have begun, the debtor is no longer able to perform any actions regarding the assets that would bring prejudice to the creditor.
-For example, he cannot sell immovable assets and even if he were, the buyer would not be able to claim that the property belongs to him.
-Income that may arise from the asset, also in case of real estate that is rented, for example, is also subject to the attachment.
+For example, he/she cannot sell immovable assets, and even if he/she does, the buyer would not be able to claim that the property belongs to him/her.
+Income that may arise from the asset, also in the case of real estate that is rented, for example, is also subject to the attachment.
 It is important to note that the attachment of real estate becomes effective once it is registered in the Land Registry.
 The debtor is protected against juridical acts from the debtor once the attachment is complete.

 Creditors aiming to recover debts in the Netherlands should note that the validity period for a court judgment is twenty years from the day following the one in which the order was handed down.
 The prescription period is five years.
 One of our specialists can give you more details about the validity of the enforcement measures.

 Our team of debt collection lawyers in the Netherlands can assist individuals and companies looking to recover outstanding payments.
 Our services refer both to extrajudicial measures as well as legal representation in litigation.
-Our approach is focused on quick and efficient debt recovery, by attempting to negotiate a solution with the debtor that will suit the needs of both parties.
-When this is not possible, when the debtor is not willing to cooperate or no longer able to make the payment (like in the case of bankruptcy), our team will commence the legal proceedings that will allow the creditor to recover his due amounts within the limit of the law (the limits of assets that can be seized).
+Our approach is focused on quick and efficient debt recovery by attempting to negotiate a solution with the debtor that will suit the needs of both parties.
+When this is not possible, when the debtor is not willing to cooperate or is no longer able to make the payment (like in the case of bankruptcy), our team will commence the legal proceedings.
+These will allow the creditor to recover his/her due amounts within the limit stipulated by the law (the limits of assets that can be seized).